vlayer-xyz/vlayer/book/src/javascript/javascript.md

 ## vlayer client

 A vlayer client is an interface to vlayer JSON-RPC API methods to trigger and follow the status of proving.
-It also provides convenient access to specific vlayer features such as [Web Proofs](./web-proofs.md).
+It also provides convenient access to specific vlayer features such as [Web Proofs](./web-proofs.md) and [Email Proofs](./email-proofs.md).

 Initialize a client with default prover.